protesilaos/my-website/_interpretations/2025-04-22-galani-just-two-days.md

 We can choose to echo whatever moral precepts find currency in our milieu, about suppressing this and sacrificing that, or take the art as-is.
 However we go about it, reality does not care about our norms.
-Eros will continue to be there, even if we condemn it as frivolous.
-It will still be felt equally by the unabashed womaniser and the shy girl, no matter the era and prevailing tradition.
+Erotas will continue to be there, even if we condemn it as frivolous.
+It can still be felt equally by the unabashed womaniser and the shy girl, no matter the era and prevailing tradition.

 Those who wish to understand what it is to be human, do not argue with